Legal. Compliance. Experts.

 - Boost your customers’ experience with an accessible website.

-ADA Web Accessibility & Compliance Solutions
+Website Accessibility & Compliance Solutions

 A single line of code, artificial intelligence (AI), overlays, and widgets can only achieve approximately 5-50% ADA compliance with WCAG 2.1 compliance standards.
-Without comprehensive human auditing, your websites, mobile apps, PDFs, and videos are vulnerable to ADA litigation, lawsuits, and demand letters.
+Without comprehensive human auditing, your websites, mobile apps, PDFs, and videos are vulnerable to discrimination litigation, lawsuits, and demand letters.

 A first step toward accessibility, software-based testing and detailed audit reports address many common accessibility errors.